Resolutions Don't Have To Be Bull

 Let's put that expensive exercise equipment in the basement to good use.
 Need some motivation?
 Maybe it's time to call a friend and workout with them virtually or sign up for an online class at Myo Durham Fitness or Empower Dance Studio.
 You can always go for a run, or hike as well...just get moving!

-Get dressed up and take yourself out on a date...okay, your partner can come too if you want.
-Need a list of restaurants with heated outdoor seating for a date night?
+Get dressed up and take yourself out on a date.
+I guess your partner can come too ... if you want.
+Need a list of Durham's most romantic spots?
 We got you.

 17. Podcast Much?